papaluigi/CAPSTONE/SLIDY/index.md

 \gamma(w_\text{n-2},w_\text{n-1}).P(w_n|w_\text{n-1}) & \text{otherwise }
 \end{cases}
 $$
 This approach reserves some probability mass, $\gamma$, for the unseen events, and relies on a Good Turing discounting.
-Below the new counts evaluated up to c=5 :
+Below the c^* values evaluated up to c=5 :

 <!-- html table generated in R 3.2.2 by xtable 1.7-4 package -->